 You can find a more detailed discussion of the nature of time elsewhere in this encyclopedia (see the separate entry on time).
 The most relevant debate for our purposes turns on whether distant times are like distant places.
 For example, people, objects and places in Antarctica exist, even though they are far away (if you are reading this in Antarctica, please adjust the example).
 It can be difficult to communicate with distant places, and they may be less important to us than our immediate surroundings, but they exist nevertheless.
 What about eighteenth-century people, objects and times?
 Does David Hume exist, despite being far away in time?
 Or is it more reasonable to say that Hume used to exist, but now does not exist?
 Eternalists believe that past and future things exist, just like present things.
 Presentists, in contrast, believe that distant times are not like distant places: things in distant places exist, but things at distant times do not.
 According to the intermediate ‘growing universe’ theory, past and present things exist, but future things do not.

 What connection is there between the eternalism-presentism debate, and the debate about temporal parts?
 It's natural to suppose that presentists should be endurantists, claiming that things are wholly present whenever they exist.
 If you don't believe in either the past or the future, there's nowhere and nowhen for any ‘missing’ parts to be.
 This argument from presentism to endurantism needs some work, however.
 Presentists think that only the present exists, but they're happy for us to talk about the causes of the First World War, about next week's seminar, or about David Hume.
-Although Hume does not exist, it's right to say that David Hume wrote An Enquiry Concerning Human Understanding, and wrong to say that David Hume wrote Fear of Flying.
+Although Hume does not exist, it's right to say that David Hume wrote An Enquiry Concerning Human Understanding, and wrong to say that David Hume wrote The Feminine Mystique.
 Presentists worth their salt provide a story about what makes certain statements about the past and the future right, and others wrong.
 Can presentists claim that, although past and future temporal parts of the banana do not exist, the banana did have temporal parts in the past, and will have other temporal parts in the future?
 This takes us back to the question of how to define ‘temporal part’ (see section 2), and it raises a methodological issue: should ‘temporal part’ be defined in such a way that presentists can believe in temporal parts, or not?

 Well, perhaps presentists should reject temporal parts and so be endurantists.
 Must eternalists, who believe in the past and the future, accept temporal parts and so be perdurantists?
 Or are eternalists free to choose between endurantism and perdurantism?
 One reason to think that eternalists should believe in temporal parts is that without them they may have difficulty explaining how things change.
 How can you both know about theories of persistence (tomorrow) and fail to know about theories of persistence (yesterday)?
 Presentists don't seem to have a problem here: your failure yesterday to know about theories of persistence just doesn't exist.
 But eternalists are committed to the existence of your two apparently-conflicting states.
 If eternalists accept temporal parts, they have a neat explanation at hand: your yesterday temporal part doesn't know about theories of persistence, but your tomorrow part does know about theories of persistence.
 But if eternalists reject temporal parts, then the two apparently-conflicting states are states of one and the same thing (you), and it's not obvious how to resolve the conflict.
 So perhaps eternalists should believe in temporal parts, and, conversely, those who reject temporal parts should be presentists.
 This argument succeeds only if eternalists really can't explain change without believing in temporal parts (see section 3).